 There are a number of steps to the process – we like to think of it as an opportunity for you to get to know Avodah while we’re getting to know you.
-We’ll ask you to think about some of your goals and thinking about social justice, and you’ll have the chance to interview with Avodah staff and alumni.
+We’ll ask you to think about some of your goals and thinking about social justice and intentional community, and you’ll have the chance to interview with Avodah staff and alumni.

 1. Apply Online